maratai/craftery/games/game_design_general.md

   - Peter Wonica.
 "Learning to Evaluate Analog Games for Education."
 - Jeff Warrender. *You Said This Would Be Fun: What Makes a Game Good and How to Make a Good Game*.
 Foreword by Ben Maddox. **to-read**

-## Game Design and Ludology: Interactive Fantasy: The Journal of Role-Playing and Story-Making Systems
+## Interactive Fantasy: The Journal of Role-Playing and Story-Making Systems (magazine)
 - Issue 2.
   - Greg Costikyan.
 "I Have No Words and I Must Design."
 Also [available online as a PDF](http://www.costik.com/nowords2002.pdf). **Recommended**.
   - Alan Cox with Malcolm Campbell.
 "Multi-User Dungeons."